inventhouse/tutorials/TinkerTacticsGame/README.md

 - Each player announces their total score and all players (except highest scorer) adjust their own dice as they see fit to match the high score.
 - Still in secret, players arrange their dice as they wish on their board.
 - Players reveal and connect their boards to each other; players should know or agree in advance which edges will be joined.
-    - Two boards are joined on a long edge to make a 4x6 rectangualar board.
+    - Two boards are joined on a long edge to make a 4×6 rectangular board.
-    - Three or more boards connect so the short edge of each joins the "outer" three square of the long edge of the next forming a ring.
-In a 4-player game this creates a neat, square, 7x7 board with one "missing" square in the middle; in all cases this center space is off-limits.
+    - Three or more boards connect so the short edge of each joins the "outer" three squares of the long edge of the next forming a ring.
+In a 4-player game this creates a neat, square, 7×7 board with one "missing" square in the middle; in all cases this center space is off-limits.
 If the boards cannot all physically mate in this way, play ignores the "wedges" and works just as if adjoining boards really were connected.

 Play